scharlton2/solver_dev_manual/source/02/01_abstract.rst

 To add a solver to iRIC, it is necessary to make and deploy files shown in :numref:`files_related_to_solver`.

-Solver developers have to create a new folder under "solvers" folder under iRIC install folder, and deploy files in :numref:`files_related_to_solver` that you've prepared for your new solver.
+Solver developers have to create a new folder under \\"solvers\\" folder under iRIC install folder, and deploy files in :numref:`files_related_to_solver` that you\\'ve prepared for your new solver.

 .. _files_related_to_solver: